Lacombe, Lucien

 Lacombe, Lucien (/fr/) is a 1974 French war drama film by Louis Malle about a French teenage boy during the German occupation of France in World War II.

-Lacombe, Lucien received an Academy Award nomination for Best Foreign Language Film, a Golden Globe nomination for Best Foreign Language Film, and a U.S. National Board of Review award as one of the Top Five International Films of the year.
+It received an Academy Award nomination for Best Foreign Language Film, a Golden Globe nomination for Best Foreign Language Film, and a U.S. National Board of Review award as one of the Top Five International Films of the year.

 Plot

+In southwestern France in June 1944, as the Allies are fighting the Germans in Normandy, Lucien Lacombe, a 17-year-old country boy, is dissatisfied with his job at a nursing home.
+He returns to the farm where his mother lives to find a new family in her house, and her moved in with the owner.
+Looking for a change, he tries to join the Resistance, but Robert Peyssac, the local Resistance leader and his former teacher, turns him down for being too young, as well as not particularly devoted to the cause.

-In June 1944, as the Allies are fighting the Germans in Normandy, Lucien Lacombe, a 17-year-old country boy, tries to join the Resistance.
-The local Resistance leader, the village school teacher, turns him down on grounds of age.
-Lucien travels back to the town where he works by bicycle and stumbles on the hotel that is the headquarters of the Carlingue, the French auxiliaries of the Gestapo, and is taken into custody.
-Under the influence of alcohol, he betrays the teacher, who is brought in and tortured.
-Seeing that Lucien could be useful, the Carlingue recruit him into their lawless regime of extortion and terror.
+On the way back to the town where he works, Lucien's bicycle gets a flat tire, so he has to walk, and arrives after curfew.
+He is picked up outside the hotel that serves as the headquarters of the local cell of the Carlingue, the French auxiliaries of the Gestapo, and taken in for questioning.
+Under the influence of alcohol, he betrays Peyssac, who is brought in and tortured.
+Seeing that Lucien could be useful, the Carlingue recruit him into their lawless regime of extortion and terror, and the aristocratic Jean-Bernard, in particular, takes Lucien under his wing.